AguaClara/high_g_flocculation-DEPRECATED/README.md

 2. Evaluate whether headloss can be mitigated by running pump at full speed for a short time (approx.30 seconds).
 3. Determine an optimal G value.
 4. Conduct experiments to determine a relationship between coagulant dose and optimal G.
+5. Determine the lowest possible shear value that can knock off coagulant in the flocculator tubing.